shivshankardayal/full-website/algebra/source/proportions.rst

 Continued Proportion
 ====================
-Quatities are said to be in **continued proportion** when first is to second is equal to second is to third, third is to fourth is equal to first two; and so on.
+Quantities are said to be in **continued proportion** when first is to second is equal to second is to third, third is to fourth is equal to first two; and so on.
 Therefore, if

 .. math::
   \frac{a}{b}=\frac{b}{c}=\frac{c}{d}=.....

-then :math:`a, b, c, d, ...` are in contunued proportion.
+then :math:`a, b, c, d, ...` are in continued proportion.

 If three quantities :math:`a, b` and :math:`c` are in proportion then,